Overview

 Introduction: Plan Your Volunteer Year

-This comprehensive schedule helps you plan your beach cleanup participation throughout 2026.
+This comprehensive schedule helps you plan your beach cleanup participation throughout this year.
 Whether you want to join one event or become a regular volunteer, this guide shows you when and where to make a difference.

 Complete Event Calendar